What is Cape Sharp Tidal?

 Can you prove that fish and mammals won’t be harmed?

-The best evidence that we have on in-stream tidal is from other deployments around the world, where there hasn’t been a single recorded incident of fish, mammal, sea birds collision.
-This includes a ten-year deployment at EMEC in Scotland where monitoring is conducted by an independent scientific agency.
+The best evidence that we have on in-stream tidal is from other deployments around the world, where there have been no negative effects to marine wildlife.
+This includes a 10-year deployment at EMEC in Scotland where monitoring is conducted by an independent scientific agency.
 Preliminary analyses of some data at the EMEC site for the Open Centre Turbine indicate that fish are only present around the turbines when the water is moving slowly (slack tide.)
 Scientific models support these results.
 You can see a short video of this evidence here.
 However, the studies that have been done are only preliminary.
 We must continue to monitor and assess potential effects.

 Are you planning to monitor fish mortality or can you make predictions about the probability of strikes?

 There’s no evidence to suggest vast numbers of fish will be killed.
-In fact, all the research points to the opposite – that fish will utilize the turbine structure for feeding and other strategies during times of slack tide and lower flows and will move away from the turbine when the flows exceed a certain speed.
+In fact, all the research points to the opposite – that fish will use the turbine structure for feeding and other strategies during times of slack tide and lower flows and will move away from the turbine when the flows exceed a certain speed.
 Our monitoring program will look at how fish and other marine life interact as they approach the turbine.

 The purpose of the EEMP is to test the predictions of the environmental assessment which found that effects to marine life, if any, would not be significant.
-Members of the scientific community, the local regulators and international experts all agree the monitoring program is appropriate for a demonstration scale project.
+Members of the scientific community, local regulators and international experts all agree the monitoring program is appropriate for a demonstration-scale project.

 What is the acceptable number of fish you are allowed to kill with this project?

 None exists because that is not an expected outcome of this demonstration and research project.
 The project has been assessed by DFO against the Fisheries Act and Species at Risk Act and determined it was unlikely to be harmful to fish or fish and fish habitat.